 Participants will leave with:

-This 2-day workshop helps participants learn about their individual, familial, cultural, nation, and professional position from the lands, waters, and climate they live and work within.
-This workshop will be conducted at different places that bring to our attention particular land, being and ancestral relations, and these will be engaged for particular teachings about the history of colonial relations, human responsibilities in creation, and how to hold ourselves in times of significant change.
-We will engage these places in relation to stories from the three Indigenous nations of Taron:to (Anishinaabe, Haudenosaunee, Wendat) and wampum treaties like the Two Row, Dish-with-One-Spoon, and Seven Nations/Fires.
+This two-day workshop will help participants learn about their individual, familial, cultural, nation, and professional position from the lands, waters, and climate they live and work within.
+A series of four half-day teachings will be conducted in relation to different places that bring to our attention particular land, being and ancestral relations, and these will be engaged for particular teachings about the history of colonial relations, human responsibilities in creation, and how to hold ourselves in times of climatic changes.
+We will engage these places in relation to stories from the Indigenous nations of the waters/land we are on (e.g. Anishinaabe, Haudenosaunee, Wendat) and wampum treaties like the Two Row, Dish-with-One-Spoon, and Seven Nations/Fires.
 There is an emphasis on participatory activities that asks participants to draw insights from the land/water/climate-based teachings, and to work with their ancestral origins, stories and practices in relation to what these places teach.
-These sessions are centred around the practice of 'truth-telling' for settlers as the basis for considering different ways of relating with Indigenous people and the land/water we live within, and as such will continually ask participants to consider what their learning means for our ways of living and working.
+These sessions are centred around the practice of ‘truth-telling’ for settlers as the basis for considering different ways of “naturalizing” our ways of relating with Indigenous people and the land/water we live within, and as such will continually ask participants to consider what their learning means for our ways of living and working.

 Wilfrid Laurier University reserves the right to cancel a course in which there is insufficient enrolment.
 In the event of a cancellation, students will be informed and all fees will be refunded.